-(2) Per share amounts calculated using the average shares method.

-- (3) Total return in the above table is historical in nature and represents the rate that the investor would have earned or lost on an investment in the Fund assuming reinvestment of dividends and capital gain distributions, if any, and does not reflect the impact of sales charges.
-Had the manager not waived and reimbursed a portion of the Fund's expenses, total returns would have been lower. - (4) Represents the ratio of expenses to average net assets absent fee waivers and/or expense reimbursements by the manager. - (5) Does not include the expenses of other investment companies in which the Fund invests. - (6) Annualized for periods less than one year. - (7) Not annualized for periods less than one year.

-- (8) Includes 0.01% for the period ended March 31, 2022 attributed to line of credit fees which are not subject to waiver by the manager. - (9) The amount of net realized and unrealized gain on investments per share does not accord with the amounts in the Statements of Operations due to the timing of shareholder subscriptions and redemptions relative to fluctuating net asset values during the year.
+- (2) Per share amounts calculated using the average shares method. - (3) Total return in the above table is historical in nature and represents the rate that the investor would have earned or lost on an investment in the Fund assuming reinvestment of dividends and capital gain distributions, if any, and does not reflect the impact of sales charges.
+Had the manager not waived a portion of the Fund's expenses, total returns would have been lower. - (4) Represents the ratio of expenses to average net assets absent fee waivers and/or expense reimbursements by the manager. - (5) Annualized for periods less than one year. - (6) Not annualized for periods less than one year. - (7) As required by SEC standard per share calculation methodology, this represents a rebalancing figure derived from other amounts in the financial highlights tables that captures all other changes affecting net asset value per share.
+This per share gain amount does not correlate to the aggregate of the net realized and unrealized loss in the Statement of Operations for the period ended March 31, 2020, primarily due to the timing of sales and repurchases of the Fund's shares in relation to fluctuating market values of the Fund's portfolio. - (8) Includes 0.01% for the period ended March 31, 2020 attributable to margin expense on futures, which is not subject to waiver by the manager. - (9) Includes 0.02% for the year ended March 31, 2021 attributable to margin expense on futures, which is not subject to waiver by the manager. - (10) Includes 0.02% for the year ended March 31, 2022 attributable to margin expense on futures, which is not subject to waiver by the manager.

+APPENDIX A:

-APPENDIX A: INTERMEDIARY-SPECIFIC SALES CHARGE REDUCTIONS AND WAIVERS
+INTERMEDIARY-SPECIFIC SALES CHARGE REDUCTIONS AND WAIVERS